haskell/vscode-haskell/README.md

 ### Troubleshooting

-- In Linux/MacOS systems, opening vscode in the windows system could not use the `$PATH` set in the shell so it will not see required tools as ghc, cabal or stack.
-This usually happens if you have installed them via ghcup.
-It could be fixed changing the `$PATH` variable in the init config file used by the windows system (f.e. `~/.profile`, but i can vary depending on your system setup).
-  See [this stackoverflow question](https://stackoverflow.com/questions/43983718/set-global-path-environment-variable-in-vs-code) for more tricks.
-- Sometimes the language server might get stuck in a rut and stop responding to your latest changes.
-  Should this occur you can try restarting the language server with <kbd>Ctrl</kbd> <kbd>shift</kbd> <kbd>P</kbd>/<kbd>⌘</kbd> <kbd>shift</kbd> <kbd>P</kbd> > Restart Haskell LSP Server.
+#### Check issues and tips in the haskell-language-server project

 - Usually the error or unexpected behaviour is already reported in the [haskell language server issue tracker](https://github.com/haskell/haskell-language-server/issues).
 Finding the issue could be useful to help resolve it and sometimes includes a workaround for the issue.
 - You can also check the [troubleshooting section](https://haskell-language-server.readthedocs.io/en/latest/troubleshooting.html) in the server documentation.

+#### Restarting the language server

+- Sometimes the language server might get stuck in a rut and stop responding to your latest changes.
+  Should this occur you can try restarting the language server with <kbd>Ctrl</kbd> <kbd>shift</kbd> <kbd>P</kbd>/<kbd>⌘</kbd> <kbd>shift</kbd> <kbd>P</kbd> > Restart Haskell LSP Server.

+### `Cradle requires ghc/cabal/stack but it isn't installed`

+- In Linux/MacOS systems, opening vscode in the windows system could not use the `$PATH` set in the shell so it will not see required tools as ghc, cabal or stack.
+This usually happens if you have installed them via ghcup.
+- It could be fixed changing the `$PATH` variable in the init config file used by the windows system (f.e. `~/.profile`, but i can vary depending on your system setup).
+- See [this stackoverflow question](https://stackoverflow.com/questions/43983718/set-global-path-environment-variable-in-vs-code) for more tricks.

 ## Contributing